 This Long-Range Transportation Plan (LRTP) is intended to serve as a vision of current and future transportation needs within the Shoals Metropolitan Planning Area (MPA).
-Every five (5) years, the Shoals Area Metropolitan Planning Organization (MPO), in accordance with the Code of Federal Regulations (CFR) Title 23, Section 134 and Title 49, Section 5303 and the Moving Ahead for Progress in the 21st Century Act (MAP-21) (Pub L. 112-141, July 6, 2012), is tasked with updating the Long-Range Plan for a twenty-five (25) year planning horizon.
-This Long-Range Plan updates the previous LRTP from a horizon year of 2035 to a horizon year of 2040.
+Every five (5) years, the Shoals Area Metropolitan Planning Organization (MPO), in accordance with the Code of Federal Regulations (CFR) Title 23, Part 450.324 and the Moving Ahead for Progress in the 21st Century Act (MAP-21) (Pub L. 112-141, July 6, 2012) along with the Fixing America's Surface Transportation (FAST) Act, signed into law on December 4, 2015 is tasked with updating the Long-Range Plan for a twenty-five (25) year planning horizon.
+This Long-Range Plan updates the previous LRTP from a horizon year of 2040 to a horizon year of 2045.
 The goals of this, and every update of the LRTP, is to: 1) identify current transportation needs, 2) forecast future transportation needs, and 3) establish strategies and projects that address these needs.

 The staff of the Shoals Area MPO, in cooperation with the Alabama Department of Transportation (ALDOT), Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA), has spent the past five (5) years developing and analyzing a Travel Demand Model (TDM) that mimics current traffic volumes and patterns and projects what these volumes and patterns will be twenty-five (25) years in the future.
-In cooperation with ALDOT Bureau of Transportation and Modal Programs Planning staff, the MPO Policy Board, MPO advisory committees, and the general public, the Shoals Area MPO staff has identified projects, both funded and visionary, that are intended to address the current and future transportation needs within the Shoals MPA.
+In cooperation with ALDOT's Local Transportation Bureau, the MPO Policy Board, MPO advisory committees, and the general public, the Shoals Area MPO staff has identified projects, both funded and visionary, that are intended to address the current and future transportation needs within the Shoals MPA.
 The projects identified will serve as a guide for the future transportation planning efforts of the Shoals Area MPO.